Frequently Asked Questions

 Your application will be evaluated by our team of professional producers.

 You will receive a syllabus during Orientation.
-Seminars start promptly at 6:00pm PT and end around 8:00pm PT.
-Virtual breakout rooms are available for creatives to meet with each other and with Mentor-Producers 30 minutes before and after each session.
+Most courses are available on demand to suit your schedule, while the remaining are virtual seminars that feature live Q&A. Virtual breakout rooms are available for creatives to meet with each other and with Mentor-Producers 30 minutes before and after each session.
 In addition to the sessions, there is also a significant amount of homework to prepare and then review with your mentors.

 If I'm not accepted into the incubator, can I reapply?